Psalm 106 – The Lord’s Mercy to His Covenant People

 i.
 “There is no salvation apart from the Lord, and he must visit us with it or we shall never obtain it.
 We are too sick to visit our Great Physician, and therefore he visits us.”
 (Spurgeon)

 c.
 That I may see the benefit of Your chosen ones: Three reasons for the request are given, each one concerned with the honor and fame of God.

-· That I may rejoice: “LORD, I want to share in the joy of your blessed and redeemed people.”
+· That I may rejoice: “Lord, I want to share in the joy with your blessed and redeemed people.”

 B. Confessing Israel’s sin and need for God’s mercy.

 1. (6-7) Israel’s guilt in the past and present.

 We have done wickedly.

 Our fathers in Egypt did not understand Your wonders;